swiftlang/swift-evolution/proposals/NNNN-task-cancellation-shields.md

 // WORKAROUND, before cancellation shields were introduced func example() async {
   let resource = makeResource()

-  assert(Task.isCancelled())
   await Task {
-    assert(!Task.isCancelled())
+    assert(!Task.isCancelled)
     await resource.cleanup()
-  }.value // break out of task tree, in order to ignore cancellation }
+  }.value // break out of task tree, in order to prevent cleanup from observing cancellation }
 ```

 This is sub-optimal for a few reasons:

-- We are introducing an unstructured task which needs to be scheduled to execute, and therefore delaying the timing when a cleanup may be executed,
+- We are introducing an unstructured task which needs to be scheduled to execute, and therefore delaying the timing when a cleanup may be executed.
 - It is not possible to use this pattern in a synchronous function, as we need to await the unstructured task.

 Task cancellation shields directly resolve these problems.